- Indicating Clinic Preferences

 Indicating Your Clinic Preferences

-Once you complete the application process -- including any necessary interviews -- you must decide the order of your preferences among the clinics/externships to which you applied, and communicate those choices through Clinic Application and Matching System (CAMS).
+Once you complete the application process -- including any necessary interviews -- you must decide the order of your preferences among the clinics/externships to which you applied, and communicate those choices to us through the Clinic Application and Matching System (CAMS).
 You may apply for one or both semesters of a given one-semester clinic/externship, but each semester should be indicated as a separate preference.
 You may not rank separate clinics or externships with the same number; the match does not accommodate placements in two semester-long clinics in an academic year.
 If you are applying to only one clinic/externship, you must indicate that preference affirmatively on CAMS in order for us perform the matching.

 It is recommended that you wait to submit preferences until you have completed all other parts of the application process, including any required interviews.
 The deadline for JDs to submit their preferences on CAMS is 5:00 p.m. on Friday, April 19, 2018.

 How Clinic Matching is Conducted

 Each clinic/externship's faculty will submit the names of students whom they wish to accept.
 The names of accepted students will then be compared with each student's preferences.
 Students will be placed in the most- preferred clinic/externship to which they have been accepted.
 For example, if a student applies to two clinics/externships and both of them wish to admit her, the system will place the student in the clinic/externship the student ranked highest in her preferences.

 After initial offers are made, each clinic/externship will maintain a wait list of alternates.
 In the event that any of the accepted students decline an offer or withdraw prior to the start of classes, students on the wait list will be contacted and informed of their option to accept a position in that clinic/externship.
 Thus, students placed in their second- or third-choice course may later be notified that they have gotten into a higher-preferred clinic/externship if an opening becomes available.